OpenNews/opennews-website/_posts/2021-01-25-speaker-rider-process.md

 ### Here are a few additional items to consider:

 *   **Decide how many criteria an event must meet before you’d agree to speak.** For example, you may insist that an event meet all the criteria, or half.
 But decide for yourself what the number is before sending out the email.
-This lets you hold yourself accountable too for what you’re asking for.
+This lets you hold yourself accountable for what you’re asking for too.
 You can also choose to tell the organizer in the email how many criteria you need them to meet, before you say yes.
 *   **Add any additional criteria that are important to you!** Write them into your email along with the link to this list.
 *   **If you feel like the event you’re speaking with is trying to game your criteria**, or how many they need to meet, that’s a red flag and you should be prepared to say no.